-Look at the left wall and observe several rescuers - including a diplomat, a business person, and a young teenage girl - who represent the exceptional few throughout occupied Europe who risked their lives to save Jews.
+Look at the left wall and observe several rescuers - including a diplomat, a businessperson, and a young teenage girl - who represent the exceptional few throughout occupied Europe who risked their lives to save Jews.
 One rescuer, Chiune-Sempo Sugihara, Acting Consul for Japan in Kovno, Lithuania, issued over 2,100 visas to Polish refugees, most of them Jews, despite cables from the Japanese foreign ministry that requested he follow stricter procedures.

-Who were rescuers?
-Who were collaborators?
-Why do you think rescuers did what they did?
+- Who were rescuers? - Who were collaborators?